-- 6. Cannabis processing facilities may be permitted in the "Industrial" designation as a General Industrial use, but such uses: - (a) shall not involve the cultivation of cannabis; - (b) shall require a site-specific amendment to the implementing Zoning By-law; and - (c) shall comply with the applicable policies set out in Section 3.3.1 of this Official Plan. - 7.
-A use that is associated with, or supportive of, a permitted use may also be permitted as an accessory use in the "Industrial" designation, provided that such an accessory use does not affect the primary use's classification according to the criteria presented in Table 4.1. - 8.
-Accessory commercial uses may be permitted in the "Industrial" designation for the purpose of selling goods and materials produced on the premises, but such accessory uses: - (a) shall be located within the same structure in which the primary use is located; and - (b) shall not generate any adverse impacts on adjacent sites, including on adjacent industrial uses or adjacent employment uses. - 9.
+6. Cannabis processing facilities may be permitted in the "Industrial" designation as a General Industrial use, but such uses:

+- (a) shall require a site-specific amendment to the implementing Zoning By-law; and - (b) shall comply with the applicable policies set out in Section 3.3.1 of this Official Plan. - 7.
+The cultivation of cannabis may be permitted in the "Industrial" designation, either in association with a cannabis processing facility permitted under No. 4.5.1.6 above or as a standalone use, provided that all cultivation activities take place entirely within fully enclosed buildings or structures. - 8.
+A use that is associated with, or supportive of, a permitted use may also be permitted as an accessory use in the "Industrial" designation, provided that such an accessory use does not affect the primary use's classification according to the criteria presented in Table 4.1. - 9.
+Accessory commercial uses may be permitted in the "Industrial" designation for the purpose of selling goods and materials produced on the premises, but such accessory uses: - (a) shall be located within the same structure in which the primary use is located; and - (b) shall not generate any adverse impacts on adjacent sites, including on adjacent industrial uses or adjacent employment uses. - 10.
 Commercial uses intended to serve an industrial subdivision or business park as a whole (such as restaurants) may be permitted to locate in a business park or industrial subdivision, but such commercial uses: - (a) shall be small-scale and supportive of industrial uses and employment uses; and - (b) shall maintain the area's primary function as an industrial or employment area.